Skip to main content

 Next Steps

-Once you have the daemon up and running, here are a few additional features you might want to explore:
+Once you have the daemon up and running, here are a few additional features to get the most out of cross-seed: